 Charles Schwab Bank’s expansion

-Charles Schwab doesn’t use the bank and its products for client acquisition—the structure is used for supporting trading and wealth management products.
-The bank’s outstanding mortgage and home equity loans stood at $11.1 billion as of September 30, 2015.
+Charles Schwab doesn’t use the bank and its products for client acquisition but rather for supporting trading and wealth management products.
+The bank’s outstanding mortgage and home equity loans stood at $11.1 billion as of December 31, 2015.

-Together, these companies form 10.8% of the iShares US Broker-Dealers ETF (IAI).
+Together, these companies make up 1.4% of the Vanguard Financials ETF (VFH).